Miliou in Cyprus

 With far-reaching mountain and valley views and unspoiled countryside, Miliou is a delightful rural setting, perfect for long walks and for those who love nature and bird watching as the village is renowned as a nesting site for nightingales.

 Best time to visitThis area has long, hot and dry summers.
 Winters are relatively mild making it a year round destination with just some rain between December and February.
 If you’re interested in seeing Mother Nature’s spectacular show of spring flowers, then visit between the beginning of March and the end of May.
 The aroma of the surrounding pine and lemon groves, brought in by the cool valley breeze, provides relief from the hot Cypriot sun.
 The main bird migrations, when a wide variety of species may be seen, take place in spring and autumn (April-June & September-October).
-Click here for the average weather in Phapos City (45 minute drive from Milou) in Cyprus.
+Click here for more climate information for Phapos City (45 minute drive from Milou) in Cyprus.

 What to do in the neighbourhood